The ONLY One Day In Zadar Itinerary You Need!

 There is not much left of the Grand Roman Forum today compared to Pula and its majestic Roman ruins.

-Yet, you can still see some of the original structures, including a pillar used as a pillar of shame in the Middle Ages.
+Yet, I like how you can still see some of the original structures, including a pillar used as a pillar of shame in the Middle Ages.

 Right across the St. Donatus Church stands the Monastery of St. Mary, built in the 11th century.